cmpsoares/gh-team-mention-notifier/README.md

 ]
 ```

-Alternatively, you can set up an organization-wide environment variable `GH_TEAM_MENTION_CONFIG_VAR` with your JSON configuration for centralized management across multiple repositories.
+Alternatively, you can set up an organization-wide environment variable `GH_TEAM_MENTION_CONFIG_VAR` with your JSON configuration in YAML multiline text block format (using `|`) for centralized management across multiple repositories.

 #### 2. **Commit the Configuration File**